Airbus (EPA:AIR) Given a €131.00 Price Target at Deutsche Bank Aktiengesellschaft

-Deutsche Bank Aktiengesellschaft set a €131.00 ($154.12) price target on Airbus (EPA:AIR) in a research note released on Wednesday, Borsen Zeitung reports.
+Deutsche Bank Aktiengesellschaft set a €131.00 ($154.12) price objective on Airbus (EPA:AIR) in a report issued on Tuesday morning, Borsen Zeitung reports.

 Airbus SE designs, manufactures, and distributes aerospace products and solutions in the Netherlands and internationally.
 The company operates through three segments: Airbus, Airbus Helicopters, and Airbus Defence and Space.
 The company's Airbus segment develops, manufactures, markets, and sells commercial jet aircraft of approximately 100 seats; and regional turboprop aircraft and aircraft components, as well as provides aircraft conversion and related services.